-How does the Dyson Airwrap Styler work?
+How Does The Dyson Airwrap Styler Work?

 How it works is this: using aerospace technology (called The Coanda Effect), the airflow generated by the motor is used to create a spinning vortex of air within and around the curling barrel; by way of this aerodynamic ‘rule’, our hair wraps itself around the barrel, drying in a curl, which you set with a cool shot of air.
 It takes no time at all to create the ultimate bouncy and, importantly, because of the pressurised flow of air Dyson’s motors afford, they don’t need to use high levels of heat like many other tongs.

 Our Beauty Director gives it a whirl…

-As far as products go, little truly leaves me speechless – but when I the Airwrap styler in action for the first time, I was genuinely gobsmacked (mouth open, catching flies and everything).
+As far as products go, little truly leaves me speechless – but when I saw the Airwrap styler in action for the first time, I was genuinely gobsmacked (mouth open, catching flies and everything).
 Swipe to see what it can do…

 See?
 Gob – officially - smacked.
 And I’ve got my head around the nitty gritty: the Coanda effect is simply the process of pressurized air naturally bending around a curved surface; the curve in question here being the tong-shaped tool or smoothing brush.
 But I don’t need to harp on in my B-grade science lingo to sell it to you.
 Here’s what you really want to know...